Makinyidarling/Pre_HadnivaAppBackend/README.md

     Prerequisites:
         Java JDK 11 or higher
         Maven
-        MySQL or H2 Database (configured in application.properties)
+        H2 Databas(configured in application.ymil)
+        for other Databases, make sure it's properly configured in your application.properties

   ##  Clone the repository: